Is Barcelona safe for new travelers?

 Known as a cheaper place to stay than the more central neighborhoods, Poble Sec is still a lively spot for tourists to enjoy.

-El Poble-Sec is a more compact district with leafy squares and elegant 19th-century architecture.
-We highly recommend a night’s stay at Hotel Brummell for boutique stays just a few steps The Grec theatre.
+El Poble-Sec is a more compact district with leafy squares and elegant 19th-century architecture and sloping streets.
+While there we highly recommend a night at Hotel Brummell for boutique stays just a few steps The Grec theatre.

 Carrer de Blai is known for its creative tapas bars and lively drinking dens, while the theatre strip of busy Paral·lel avenue features old-school playhouses staging musicals and cabaret.